Bukasker/The-Iliad-Adventure/README.md

 the game is intended to be an RPG set in Greece based on Sprite graphics.
 <div dir="auto">
 <h3>What I made</h3>
-<h4>Movment</h4>
+- Movment
   - Moving WASD
   - Jumping
-<h4>Fight</h4>
+- Fight
   - Strong and normal punching
   - Opponent's knockback
-<h4>Enemy AI</h4>
+- Enemy AI
   - Moving to the random positon
   - Moving to the Player postion when player atack
-<h4>Inventory</h4>
+- Inventory
   - Basic inventory with stackable slots
   - Removing Item when player move item above trash
   - Sorting by type of item
 </div>